Kushiel's Avatar

 Kushiel's Avatar is a 2003 fantasy novel by American writer Jacqueline Carey, the third book in her Kushiel's Legacy series.
 It is often referred to as the last of the Phèdre Trilogy.

 Synopsis

-In the ten years of peace following the events of Kushiel's Chosen, Phèdre nó Delaunay has prospered.
-As the foremost courtesan of Terre D'Ange and the confidante of the Queen, she has a place at the peak of D'Angeline society.
-But the fate of her oldest friend Hyacinthe, living out the terms of an angel's curse, is never far from her heart.
-The search for the key to his freedom intertwines in unexpected ways with the quest for the missing son of her onetime lover and sometime enemy, Melisande Shahrizai.
-Phèdre and her consort Joscelin Verreuil travel through many lands, finding the boy in the darkest place on earth and fighting through hell to thwart his captors.
+In the ten years of peace following the events of Kushiel's Chosen, Phèdre nó Delaunay has established a position of prominence.
+As a leading courtesan of Terre D'Ange and confidante of the Queen, she occupies a significant place in D'Angeline society.
+However, the fate of her longtime friend Hyacinthe, who is bound by the terms of an angel's curse, continues to concern her.
+The search for the means of his freedom becomes connected with the search for the missing son of her former lover and adversary, Melisande Shahrizai.
+Phèdre and her consort Joscelin Verreuil travel through several lands, ultimately locating the boy in a remote and dangerous place, and working to free him from his captors.